fracturestudios/bakery/README.md

 Bakery is made available under the
 [BSD 3-Clause License](http://www.opensource.org/licenses/BSD-3-Clause).

-## Bakery is in an early development stage

-Things are likely to not work yet.
-Venture further at your own peril.

 ## Installation

 Bakery's core has no dependencies other than the STL.
 However, Bakery is distributed with a core set of plugins that support several formats.
-These plugins require the following libraries to be built in your development environment (it's probably easiest to `make install` these, assuming you're in a UNIX-like environment).
+These plugins require the following libraries to be in `g++`'s search
+path:

 * [libavcodec](http://ffmpeg.org)
 * [assimp](http://assimp.sourceforge.net)